AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 Install the latest version of Adobe's HIPAA-Ready Services extension (`magento/hipaa-ee`) on an instance that is running Adobe Commerce version 2.4.6-p3 or later.
 The extension is delivered as a composer metapackage from the [repo.magento.com](https://repo.magento.com) repository.
 The metapackage includes the collection of modules that enable the HIPAA capabilities for an Adobe Commerce instance.

+>[!NOTE]
+>
+>To ensure back office event data that is sent to Experience Platform is HIPAA-ready, see the [Data Connection extension guide](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/data-connection/fundamentals/install#install-the-data-services-hipaa-extension).

 1. On your local workstation, change to the project directory for your Adobe Commerce on cloud infrastructure project.

    >[!NOTE]